-10 Things to do in Nashville this Fall
+10 Things to do in Nashville this Winter

-We invite you to experience for yourself what makes Nashville special during the fall months.
+We invite you to experience for yourself what makes Nashville special during the winter months.
 It’s a city that resonates with life and vibrates to the beat of every kind of song.
 It’s a town that harvests American music, Southern hospitality, unbelievable cuisine, and a boundless spectrum of nightlife.
 Come join us and together we will keep the music playing!

 - Hit the Hall — Kick off your Nashville experience with a day at the Country Music Hall of Fame® and Museum.
 The world’s largest popular music museum offers ever-changing exhibits featuring the legends of country music past and today’s hottest stars.
 Grab a bite to eat inside the museum at 2|22 Eatery, a full-service restaurant serving Southern favorites, or at Bajo Sexto, an authentic Mexican taqueria.
 Then take some time to explore the museum’s two retail stores offering locally-made gifts, clothing, and a comprehensive selection of books and music.